 They are a lot less aggressive than hornets, consequently frequency and sharpness of sting is less than hornets.

 HORNETS NEST IN GROUND

 If taking size into consideration, ground hornets are extremely imposing, measuring the length of about 0.5 inches, and at times even more than that.
 Hornets are also called “Yellow Jacket”.

-Ground hornets can build nest in trees that are rotted.
+Ground hornets can build a nest in trees that are rotted.
 The next favorite destination for ground hornets to make nest are spaces in walls or ceilings.

-On the other hand, the other school thought is totally anti of this approach, they believe these ground hornets should be dealt severely in any case.
+On the other hand, the other school thought is totally anti of this approach, they believe these ground hornets should be dealt with severely in any case.